Alex-Dinu/crmUx/README.md

 - Security
   - @EnableWebSecurity
-  - Authentication and jtw generation
+  - Authentication and jwt generation
   - Authorization in filters using jwt
   - Enable Https\SSH using spring-boot-starter-security
   - Enable CORS \*\*\*